Orbital-selective electron correlations in high-$T_{\rm c}$ bilayer nickelates: from a global phase diagram to implications for spectroscopy

 To see the orbital-selective band renormalization behavior, we extract the effective mass enhancement factor $m^*/m_0$ of bands near $E_F$ along several cuts in the BZ that correspond to those studied in a recent ARPES experiment~\cite{YangZhou_NC_2024}.
 The cuts are shown in Fig.~S2{\bf b}, and the $m^*/m_0$ values estimated from velocity ratios for $U=6$ eV are summarized in Table~\ref{table1}.
 The bands mainly have $x^2-y^2$ orbital characters along cuts 1 and 2, while they are dominated by the bonding ($z^2_+$) orbital along cuts 4 and 5.
 Accordingly, the orbital selectivity causes an orbital-dependent effective mass enhancement, as observed in the ARPES measurement.
 Along cut 3, the band has a mixed character between the $x^2-y^2$ and the $z^2$ orbitals and $m^*/m_0$ takes an intermediate value.
 In Table~\ref{table1}, we also list the $m^*/m_0$ values determined from the ARPES experiment~\cite{YangZhou_NC_2024}.
 Our results agree with the experimental ones semi-quantitatively.

 One surprising feature in our calculation is that the splitting between the bonding and antibonding $z^2$ bands remains to be large at about $1$ eV although the bandwidths are substantially renormalized under strong correlations.
 This is clearly seen by comparing the bands at $U=0$ and $U=6$ eV in Fig.~\ref{Fig:3}.
 This reflects the renormalization of the electronic energy dispersion by the sizable interlayer spin-exchange interaction $J_{z^2-z^2}$, as described in detail in the SM~\cite{SM}.
 It can also push the bonding band to below $E_F$.
 This well explains the almost temperature independence of the energy position of the $\gamma$ band observed in ARPES because $J_{z^2-z^2}$ is much larger than room temperature.
 To further verify that the exchange interaction leads to band splitting, we perform calculation within a single-site approximation, where the superexchange interaction is not taken into account.
-As shown in Fig.~S5{\bf a}, the bonding-antibonding splitting is substantially suppressed in this approximation~\cite{SM}.
+As shown in Fig.~S7{\bf a}, the bonding-antibonding splitting is substantially suppressed in this approximation~\cite{SM}.

 We now turn to the optical conductivity.
 The calculated Drude weight $D_x$ of the in-plane component of the optical conductivity $\sigma_{xx}$ is shown in Fig.~\ref{Fig:4}{\bf a}. $D_x$ decreases with increasing $U$, in a way that follows the behavior of the quasiparticle spectral weight $Z$.
-We find $D_x(U)/D_x(0)$ approximately equals to the orbital averaged $Z$ value, and for $U\sim 6$ eV, $D_x(U)/D_x(0)\sim 2$.
-This reduction of the Drude weight by a factor of $2$ is sizable, and captures the essence of the experimental observation.
-Quantitatively, the ratio extracted from the optical conductivity measurement~\cite{LiuWen_NC_2024} is even larger (on the order of $\sim 10$), which could suggest that the relevant interaction strength is even larger or the need for orbital-resolved Drude weight estimate based on light polarization.
+We find $D_x(0)/D_x(U)$ approximately equals to the orbital averaged $1/Z$ value, and for $U\gtrsim 6$ eV, $D_x(0)/D_x(U)\sim 2$-$3$.
+This reduction factor of the Drude weight is sizable, and captures the essence of the experimental observation.
+Quantitatively, the ratio extracted from the optical conductivity measurement~\cite{LiuWen_NC_2024} is even larger (on the order of $\sim 10$, see Fig.~\ref{Fig:4}{\bf b}), which could suggest that the relevant interaction strength is even larger or the need for orbital-resolved Drude weight estimate based on light polarization.